mlab-modules/EFMADC01/README.md

 ## Schematic

-For detailed circuit information, refer to the [EFMADC01 schematic](/doc/gen/EFMADC01-schematic.pdf) in the documentation.
+For detailed circuit information, please take a look at the [EFMADC01 schematic](/doc/gen/EFMADC01-schematic.pdf) in the documentation.